Stella Langdale

 Irene Stella Rolph Langdale (1880 – April 14, 1976) was an English and Canadian artist.
 She was commonly referred to as Stella Langdale.

-The daughter of Marmaduke Albert Langdale and Emma Jane Rolf, she was born in Staines-upon-Thames, Middlesex.
-She studied at the school of art in Brighton and then pursued further studies at the Glasgow School of Art with Maurice Greiffenhagen and Francis Henry Newbery.
-She sketched using charcoal and used oils, watercolour, pastels and etching techniques especially aquatint in her work.
+She sketched worked in charcoal but also used oils, watercolour, pastels and etching techniques especially aquatint in her work.
 She also produced sculptures.
 Her preferred subject matter was landscapes from North Africa, Italy and France, as well as imaginary images often with musical inspiration.
-She exhibited at the major British galleries and the Paris Salon.
-She also exhibited with the Royal Scottish Academy, the Royal Glasgow Institute of the Fine Arts, the Senefelder Club and the International Society of Sculptors, Painters and Gravers.
+She exhibited at the major British galleries including the Royal Scottish Academy, the Royal Glasgow Institute of the Fine Arts, and the Paris Salon.
+She was also a member of such organizations as the Senefelder Club, the International Society of Sculptors, Painters and Gravers, and she was a founding member of The Print Society.